cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 * **Run with Malcolm (all containers) or Hedgehog (capture only) profile?**
     - Malcolm can be run in either of two [profiles](https://docs.docker.com/compose/profiles/): the "malcolm" profile runs all containers including those for log enrichment and indexing, while the "hedgehog" (named as a nod to [Hedgehog Linux](hedgehog.md), Malcolm's [dedicated network sensor OS](live-analysis.md#Hedgehog)) profile rules only the containers required for [live traffic analysis](live-analysis.md#LocalPCAP).
 When using the "hedgehog" profile, captured network artifacts must be forwarded to another Malcolm instance: its [OpenSearch instance](opensearch-instances.md#OpenSearchInstance) connection parameters (e.g., `https://192.168.122.5:9200`) and Logstash connection parameters (e.g., `192.168.122.5:5044`) must be specified later on in the configuration.
 See [idaholab/Malcolm#254](https://github.com/idaholab/Malcolm/issues/254) for the origin of this feature.
 * **Should Malcolm use and maintain its own OpenSearch instance?**
-    - Malcolm's default standalone configuration is to use a local [OpenSearch](https://opensearch.org/) instance in a Docker container to index and search network traffic metadata.
+    - Malcolm's default standalone configuration is to use a local [OpenSearch](https://opensearch.org/) instance in a container to index and search network traffic metadata.
 See [OpenSearch and Elasticsearch instances](opensearch-instances.md#OpenSearchInstance) for more information about using a remote OpenSearch or Elasticsearch cluster instead.
 * **Compress local OpenSearch index snapshots?**
     - Choose whether OpenSearch [index snapshots](https://opensearch.org/docs/2.6/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-management/) should be compressed or not, should users opt to configure them later in [OpenSearch index management](index-management.md#IndexManagement).
 * **Forward Logstash logs to a secondary remote document store?**